StreetStrider/fluh/readme.md

 ## effects

 * Attach effects to Bud by using `bud.on(fn)`.
-* Effects are fired in straight by attach order.
+* Effects are fired in straight-by-attach order.
 * Effects run before propagating event to dependents and before effects of dependents.
 * In effect you can re-`emit` values on another Bud (or even that one), but watch out for order of events and infinite loops.
 * Re-emitting will happen after current emit is done for the whole dependent subtree.